 The energy transition will require significant investments in the coming decades not only in renewables, but also in gas, energy storage, and other flexibility solutions to provide security of supply.
 At the same time, emissions must be reduced also in industry, transportation, heating, and cooling.

-Fortum and Uniper together have the sufficient size, expertise, and resources to succeed, to grow and to lead Europe’s energy transition.
-The companies’ competences are very complementary, and we have an aggregate EBITDA of approximately EUR 3 billion.
+Fortum and Uniper together have sufficient size, expertise, and resources to succeed, to grow and to lead Europe’s energy transition.
+The companies’ competencies are very complementary, and we have an aggregate EBITDA of approximately EUR 3 billion.
 This puts us in a strong position to advance the transition and also to capture the growth opportunities it presents.